Nadi-System/nadi-system/README.md

 - Add for loop, for looping through Array and Table Keys.
 - Implement `.0` type syntax for array member access like with attrmap member access.
 - Write a `nadi-server` CLI tool, that opens a server.
 It opens up an API where users can send tasks to run, and it can return the output from that.
 It should have `mutable` and `immutable` option.
 In the immutable option users can only run immutable functions.
+- Write editor modes for nadi, maybe using `lsp` so users can expand it to their editors with minimal work.
+  - Currently, besides the NADI IDE, there are some syntax highlight available for web (through highlight.js), and sublime syntax files in `extra/syntax-highlight` directory.
+  - There is no intelligent analysis of scripts, you can only run it to get errors.
+Better error handling while parsing, and then